 According to Article 19(1) of the MAR, persons discharging managerial responsibilities within an issuer of shares, as well as persons closely associated with them, are obligated to notify the issuer and the competent authority, i.e. for the Company as issuer, the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht or "BaFin"), of every transaction conducted on their own account relating to the shares or debt instruments of the issuer or to derivatives or other financial instrument linked thereto no later than three business days after the date of the transaction, once the volume of all transactions conducted within a calendar year exceeds a total amount of €5,000.
 Persons discharging managerial responsibilities include, inter alia, the members of management and as well as supervisory boards.
-We make public the information received in these reports and publish them on our website in accordance with the MAR as well as in our Annual Report to Shareholders.
+We make public the information received through these notifications and publish them on our website in accordance with the MAR.
 Pursuant to Article 19(11) of the MAR, a person discharging managerial responsibilities within an issuer must not either conduct any transactions on its own account or for the account of a third party, directly or indirectly, relating to, inter alia, the shares or debt instruments of the issuer during a closed period of 30 calendar days before the announcement of an interim financial report or a year-end report which the issuer is obliged to make public.

-The reporting requirements of Section 16 of the Exchange Act do not apply to the equity securities of foreign private issuer.
-Accordingly, the members of the Management Board and supervisory board of the General Partner and of the Supervisory Board of the Company are not subject to these reporting requirements with respect to their ownership of or transactions in our shares.
+The reporting requirements of Section 16 of the Exchange Act do not apply to the equity securities of a foreign private issuer.
+Accordingly, the members of the Management Board and supervisory board of the General Partner and of the Supervisory Board of the Company are not subject to these requirements with respect to their ownership of or transactions in our shares, and "short-swing" profit recovery is not available for transactions in our shares.
+As a foreign private issuer, we are also not subject to rules recently adopted by the SEC that will require U.S. domestic public companies to disclose their practices or policies regarding the ability of their directors, officers or employees (or their respective designees) to purchase financial instruments that are designed to hedge or offset any decrease in the market value of equity securities granted to them as compensation or directly or indirectly held by them.